VALERE91/MongoDBShardingSample/README.md

 The mongodb folder contains the mongodb bin in version 3.2 rc2.

 The launch-cluster.sh file contains the different commands to launch all the different instances.
-Don't forget to chang your data path if your mongodb folder is not in your desktop.
+Don't forget to change your data path if your mongodb folder is not in your desktop.

 Once the cluster launch you must configure it and your database.
 Use